Jamf MDM Deployment

 General Settings

-Display Name: Install MCP Endpoint Shield
+Display Name: Install Akto Endpoint Shield

 Enabled: Yes